mattrei/aframe-spherical-controls-component/README.md

 A Fly Spherical component for A-Frame.
 This component orbits the camera automatically around a sphere.
 It is not a universial control, because it is mostly designed for mobile devices using the rotation.
 You can not set it directly on the camera, however it needs to be set as a rig around the camera (aka _camera rig pattern_).
-It differs from the (Orbit controls component)[https://github.com/ngokevin/kframe/tree/master/components/orbit-controls] in that way that it does not substitute _look-controls_ component, but uses it for determing the movement direction.
+It differs from the [Orbit Controls component](https://github.com/ngokevin/kframe/tree/master/components/orbit-controls) in that way that it does not substitute _look-controls_ component, but uses it for determing the movement direction.

 For [A-Frame](https://aframe.io).